myofficework000/NASAToday/README.md

-# Astronomy Picture of the Day
+# Astronomy Picture of the Day by Abhishek Pathak

-## Build Instructions

-Add an NASA Developer API key in `~/.gradle/gradle.properties` (Linux) with variable name `NasaApodDevKey`.

-	~/.gradle/gradle.properties
-	NasaApodDevKey="YOUR API KEY"

 ## Notes

  * Unsuccessful responses like errors are discarded for now.
 For example, the app will allow you